 There are also themed cruises based around Star Wars or Marvel, which will appeal to those who can’t tolerate too many Disney Princesses.

-Typical price: £4937 for a family of four sharing a cabin with an oceanview and cruising from the UK (Dover) to New York in September 2023.
-Prices for 2024 weren't available at the time of writing.
+Typical price: £4651 for a family of four sharing a cabin with an ocean view and cruising from Southampton on a seven night Western Europe Cruise in September 2025.
+That's the equivalent of £166 per person, per night.

 If you get any time away from the children, there are spas and fitness centres (personally, I like to lie down in a darkened room when someone else is looking after the children).